openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 Run Time (s): real 0.040 user 0.112340 sys 0.035817
 ```

+**0.04 secondes to process over 3 millions products!** This is how fast DuckDB can be to process the Open Food Facts database.

-### List products containing specific ingredients
+### List all products containing specific ingredients

+We could use the database in a food search engine application.

-To retrieve all products containing a specific ingredient, we can first create a table containing a subset of the database relevant to your task:
+To retrieve all products containing a specific ingredient, we can first create a table containing a subset of the database relevant to our task:

 ```sql
 CREATE TABLE products AS